 Figure 4 shows four panels of the gas system.
-The top panel (1) is the gas safety interlock panel, it displays actual gas flow rates for three components and the mixture, it also shows interlock status.
-The circuit diagram is shown in Appendix (1).
-The second panel (2) is the exterior gas valve power control panel; this is connected to the Gas Shack safety rack.
+The top panel displays actual gas flow rates for three components and the mixture.
+The second one is the exterior gas valve power control panel; this is connected to the Gas Shack safety rack.
 In case of gas shack alarm it closes the external valves.
-Its circuit diagram is shown in Appendix (2).
-The panel (3) is for the gas flow control box, it sets the gas flow rate and the mixing ratios for all three gases.
-Panel (4) is for the gas pressure monitor, it shows the gas pressure at the inlet side.
+The third panel is for the gas flow control box, it sets the gas flow rate and the mixing ratios for all three gases.
+The last one - gas pressure monitor panel shows the gas pressure at the inlet side.
 It also monitors a pressure sensitive switch looking at the isobutane.
 This switch can turn off the system in case of too low isobutane pressure occurs.
-The circuit diagram is shown in Appendix (3).